arangodb/docs/3.8/aql/fundamentals-data-types.md

 All numeric values are treated as 64-bit signed integer or 64-bit double-precision floating point values internally.
 The internal floating-point format used is IEEE 754.

+{% hint 'warning' %}
-Please note that when exposing any numeric integer values to JavaScript via AQL user-defined functions, numbers that exceed 32 bit precision are converted to floating-point values, so large integers can lose some bits of precision.
+When exposing any numeric integer values to JavaScript via [user-defined AQL functions](extending.html), numbers that exceed 32 bit precision are converted to floating-point values, so large integers can lose some bits of precision.
 The same is true when converting AQL numeric results to JavaScript (e.g. returning them to Foxx).
+{% endhint %}

 Since ArangoDB v3.7.7, numeric integer literals can also be expressed as binary (base 2) or hexadecimal (base 16) number literals.